 Under the Hood

-This page will break down, in detail, the key technical components that live under the hood and make BasicSwap the unique DEX that it is.
+This page will break down, in detail, the key technical components that make BasicSwap the unique DEX that it is.
+Alternatively, you can familiarize yourself with BasicSwap’s underlying technology and its considerations by consulting this important definition page.

 Key Components